Season of Nonviolence

 Multicultural Center, Coats Campus Center

-Students are invited to join an informal conversation and Q & A with author and activist Jodie Patterson.
+Students were invited to join an informal conversation and Q & A with author and activist Jodie Patterson.

 Community Book Conversations